Patrick Harrington – Instructor

 Kayleigh Schroter – Instructor

-I am so excited to be joining the JAMZ team this year!
-I have been dancing since the age of 3 and competed in middle and high school.
-During high school I danced on my high school’s company, earned the title of All County dancer, and made the All County Dance Ensemble my junior and senior year.
-When I left for college, I continued to dance with the Allure Dance Troupe at Towson University.
-Once I began my job at Northeast High School I began guest choreographing for the Junior and Senior Dance company.
-I can’t wait to start dancing with my contemporary, jazz, and musical theater classes!
+Kayleigh has been dancing since the age of 3 and competed in middle and high school.
+During high school she danced on her high school’s company, earned the title of All County dancer, and made the All County Dance Ensemble her junior and senior year.
+When she left for college, she continued to dance with the Allure Dance Troupe at Towson University.
+Once she began my job at Northeast High School she began guest choreographing for the Junior and Senior Dance company.

 Alexxis Freidhoff – Instructor